rayisaninja/SolusWSL2/README.md

 ```
 * [Download](https://github.com/sileshn/SolusWSL/releases/latest) installer zip
 * Extract all files in zip file to same directory.
-* Run Manjaro.exe to Extract rootfs and Register to WSL
+* Run Solus.exe to Extract rootfs and Register to WSL

 **Note:**
 Exe filename is using the instance name to register.
 If you rename it you can register with a diffrent name and have multiple installs.